When Does Flirting Cross The Line?

 flirting-woman-crosses-the-line

-5 Min Read
+6 Min Read

 Contents

-Teresa’s regular flirty attitude bothered her husband Steve.
-And when Rick, Steve’s co-worker, thought her intentions went beyond flirting, things blew up.
-She wasn’t sure when, but her flirting had crossed the line and now her marriage is a mess, and Steve and Rick no longer speak to each other.
+She wasn’t sure when or how, but her flirting had crossed the line and now her marriage is a mess, and Steve and Rick no longer speak to each other.

-Can you relate to this story in any way?
-Maybe you’ve lived it or even watched it play out in all it’s sad drama.
-Whatever the case, flirtatious behavior has a very, very fine line between being harmless and becoming problematic, and most people have a difficult time seeing it.
+Maybe you’ve lived it or have watched it play out in all its sad drama.
+Whatever the case, flirtatious behavior has a very, very fine line between being harmless and problematic, and a lot of people have a difficult time seeing the line.

-What Is Flirting And Why Do People Do It?
+What Flirting Is And Why Do People Do It

-Before looking at when flirting crosses the line it’s important to understand what flirting is and what it isn’t.
-For instance, flirting isn’t just being nice to someone.
-Nor is it necessarily any of the following:
+Before looking at when and how flirting crosses the line it’s important to understand what flirting is and what it isn’t.

 • Joking and teasing in a fun way.